 The title of each theme is linked to my full post, which includes detailed tutorials on the activity ideas, recommended books, songs and videos, and more hands-on activities

 - Sensory: Dino Dig – hide plastic dinos in a tub of shredded paper.
 OR Fossil Hunt – bury “bones” in sand – kids dig up and clean them with paintbrushes.

-- Dinosaur Eggs: Put a toy dinosaur in a water balloon.
+- Dinosaur Eggs: [PREP] Put a toy dinosaur in a water balloon.
 Freeze it.
 Cut off the balloon to reveal an ice egg.
 Put out with salt, water, pipettes, tweezers, and other tools kids can use to melt the ice and excavate their dinosaur.

 - Craft: Dinosaur Masks or Dinosaur Skeletons from Pasta.

 - Challenge: Make an Animatronic Dinosaur Finger from cardboard.

 - Snack: Dino shaped cheese puffs or chicken nuggets.